mapircamera/Kernel/kernel-lenses.md

 #Kernel Lenses

 ###Each m12 lens has been matched to a particular Kernel sensor board to provide optimal optical results.
-You may install other lenses (such as the CS/C mount Kernel) following these guidelines but there is no post processing assistance available at this time for them (vignette correction, etc).
+You may install other lenses following these guidelines but there is no post processing assistance available at this time for them (vignette correction, etc).

-##9.6mm f/3.0 (3.0MP Sensor)
+##9.6mm f/3.0 (3.2MP Sensor)

 Lens Focal Length: 9.6mm
 35mm Equivalent Focal Length: 46.08mm